weecology/forecasting-course/content/en/docs/state-space-models/_index.md

 ---
 title: "Forecasting using state space models"
 weight: 15
-description:
+description: Learn about and discuss the use of state space models for ecological forecasting
 ---

 {{% pageinfo %}}

 **Learning Objectives:**
-* First lesson objective
-* Second lesson objective
+* Define state space models
+* Describe the simulation approaches used by Treddenick et al.

 {{% /pageinfo %}}

-A brief description of the lesson.